Josh Lewsey

 Owen Joshua Lewsey MBE (born 30 November 1976) is an English former rugby union player who represented England and the British and Irish Lions.
 Lewsey is a former British Army Officer.

 Background and early life

 Lewsey was born in Bromley, London to Welsh parents, but spent most of his childhood in the Hertfordshire village of Sarratt and spent his early years at Sarratt Church of England primary school.
 He subsequently attended Watford Grammar School for Boys and then attended the University of Bristol on a British Army bursary, graduating in 1998, and lived in the same hall of residence as three-time Olympian sailor Iain Percy; he was able to graduate after obtaining special permission to take his final exams in Australia as he had been selected for England's 1998 "Tour of Hell" in the Southern Hemisphere.
 In 2009 he was awarded a Doctor of Laws (LL.D) honoris causa by the university.

 Military

 Lewsey graduated from the Royal Military Academy Sandhurst in 2001 and was commissioned as a troop commander into the Royal Artillery.
-However, after two years of combining the Army and a professional rugby career, he found that doing both became impossible, and he resigned his commission.